 Lacey completed a BFA (Hons.) in Performance Dance at Ryerson University, where she found her passion for choreography.
 Soon after graduation, she was selected by Dance Ontario for the Creative Partnership to create her first professional work, Unframed Portraits.
 In 2008, she created The Gaze for Les Grands Ballets Canadiens de Montreal’s First National Choreographic Competition, which premiered at L’Agora de la Danse in Montreal.
 Lacey premiered her first full-length work I.Me.You.We. pictures of my heart in 2015.

 In addition to her own work, Lacey has had the pleasure of interpreting works by distinguished choreographers Denise Fujiwara, Robert Desrosiers, D.A.
 Hoskins, Andrea Nann, Gerry Trentham and Jody Oberfelder.
-Over the past seven years, Lacey has worked with Fujiwara Dance Inventions on the Dora nominated production Eunoia and on their new work Songs That Move Us, set to premiere November 2017.
+Over the past seven years, Lacey has worked with Fujiwara Dance Inventions on the Dora nominated production Eunoia and on their new work Songs That Move Us.
 She is also a Dora Mavor Moore recipient for her role in the ensemble of The Deitrich Group’s, This is a Costume Drama.

 In London, Ontario Lacey has been producing full-evening dance productions since 2007 and co-founded FLUX London Dance Festival (2014-2016), where she began her journey in dance 30 years ago.
 An associate teacher with the Society of Russian Ballet, she is passionate and committed to the development of the next generation of young dancers through her training programs and workshops.